November 23, 2025 (1mo ago) — last updated January 1, 2026 (18d ago)

 Dogmatic Over-Engineering

 Apply Clean Architecture pragmatically.
 For small or short-lived projects, a lighter approach can be more efficient.
-Start with separation between business logic and framework code, then introduce more formal layers as complexity increases.
+Start with a clean separation between business logic and framework code, then introduce more formal layers as complexity increases.

 Refactoring a Legacy App